Memeterr/Szakdoga-Info-Bsc-2021/README.md

 * in function selectobject() -> don't be able to select multiple objects at once

-* wall not getting reset when clicked on the trash icon
-	- needs a boolean which checks its status

 * charts button on dashboard page (show.blade.php) next to header, with name like 'charts for this dashboard'